riboflavin/test-framer-sync/compare/bluedot-vs-krisp.md

 Bluedot serves teams that prioritize accurate transcription and seamless integration with external tools like Notion and Salesforce.
 It works best for sales teams, researchers, and professionals who need reliable meeting records they can quickly sync to other platforms.
 The higher price point reflects its focus on transcription quality and integration capabilities rather than audio enhancement.

 Krisp appeals to users in noisy environments who need both clear audio and decent note-taking.
 Its lower price point makes it accessible for individual professionals and small teams, especially those taking calls from home offices or public spaces.
 The dual functionality of noise cancellation and meeting summaries provides value, though users seeking deeper workflow automation or comprehensive CRM integration might find both tools lacking in fully transforming meeting outputs into actionable work.

+## Bluedot vs Krisp: What do users say?

+Bluedot is an AI meeting recorder and note-taker that works through a Chrome extension without requiring a meeting bot.
+Users praise it for having exceptional transcription accuracy across all major meeting platforms like Zoom, Google Meet, and Microsoft Teams.
+It offers seamless integration with CRMs, project tools, and document systems for automatic note syncing.
+Bluedot supports over 100 languages and provides discreet background recording that doesn't require being the meeting host.
+However, users note significant limitations in the free version (only 5 lifetime meetings), and the best experience requires Chrome on desktop.
+Some advanced features require higher-tier plans, and pricing at Pro/Business levels can be steep for small teams.

+Krisp is primarily a noise cancellation tool that has evolved to include meeting transcription and summarization features.
+It excels at removing background noises like dog barks, keyboard typing, and echo from audio in real-time across virtually all communication apps.
+Users consistently report that Krisp "just works" for eliminating unwanted sounds, making it essential for remote workers in noisy environments.
+Recently added AI note-taking features generate structured summaries with key points and action items.
+Drawbacks include occasional audio distortion, limited free plan usage (60 minutes daily), high CPU usage, and pricing that some find expensive if only one feature is needed.

+For more information about these tools, you can visit [Krisp reviews on Trustpilot](https://www.trustpilot.com/review/krisp.ai), [Reddit discussions about Krisp](https://www.reddit.com/r/digitalnomad/comments/1ggviog/best_noise_cancellation_software_ive_been/), [Bluedot reviews on G2](https://www.g2.com/products/bluedot-bluedot/reviews), and [user experiences with Bluedot on Reddit](https://www.reddit.com/r/electricvehicles/comments/18mw5zo/anyone_else_here_use_the_bluedot_app/).

+## FAQs
+• Would Bluedot work for in-person meetings?
+What about Krisp?
+Both Bluedot and Krisp work for in-person meetings.
+Bluedot's bot-free recorder can capture any meeting on your device, and Krisp captures any conversation (online or offline) using noise-canceling audio on your device.

+• What about meeting bots?
+Does either of these tools require a meeting bot?
+Neither tool requires a meeting bot.
+Bluedot is specifically noted as not requiring a bot to join calls (a Chrome extension is used instead), which users appreciate because there's "no awkward bot presence in meetings."
+Krisp also doesn't use a bot - it records and transcribes meetings locally via the Krisp app.

+• What do users say about the quality of transcriptions?
+Bluedot is widely praised for transcription accuracy - marketing and early users often note it as "the most accurate" AI notetaker they've tried.
+For Krisp, one user noted the summaries with key points and action items were "extremely accurate," requiring minimal edits.
+However, some Krisp users report that occasional audio quirks (when Krisp distorts voices or clips words) can affect transcription accuracy.

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.